ranabalabel2/calculatorproject/README.md

 Sophie Yang and Rana Balabel

 DESCRIPTION
-UnwieldyOddballInterface is a multi-functional calculator that can solve simple equations and graph functions (linear and quadratic).
+a multi-functional calculator that can solve simple equations and graph functions (linear and quadratic).

 ⭐Main menu: